TalayRuk/Hair-Salon/README.md

 }
 -In our ClientsTest constructor, we set DBConfiguration.ConnectionString to our hair_salon_test database, which overrides the DBConfiguration.ConnectionString we set in Startup.cs.

+1. Now let's write our first spec, which will test that we have an empty database to start testing
+2. testing the static Task.GetAll() method.
+   *Here we will want to pull out all of the tasks from the database into a list.
+Since we haven't saved anything yet, the list will be empty.

 SQLCMD -S "(localdb)\mssqllocaldb" -d hair_style

 * -add stylist database table